voxpupuli/beaker/docs/how_to/debug_beaker_tests.md

 ## Use the --debug-errors option

-You can run beaker and pass the option `--debug-errors` to have beaker enter the pry console if or when a test error occurs.
+You can run beaker and pass the option `--debug-errors` to have beaker enter the pry or debug console if or when a test error occurs.
 This is useful for transient/intermittent errors where you may need to run the test a large number of times before seeing the failure.
 It's also useful to keep your hosts at the state where error occurred, as the test's teardown will not (yet) have executed.

 ### Example